git-pull/tao-of-tmux/manuscript/04-server.md

 You don't notice it, but when you use tmux normally, what actually happens is a server is launched and you're really being connected via a client.

-It's just that's streamlined.
+It's just that streamlined.
 People think, server, they think pain.
 They think time being spent trying and testing configs just to get basic systems online.
 But not with tmux.
 It's a server, but in the good way.